tazzaoui/GradientDescent/README.md

 # GradientDescent
-An example to demonstrate the application of the Gradient Descent Algorithm in univariate regression problems.
+An example to demonstrate the application of the Gradient Descent Algorithm to univariate regression problems.

 | [![surface](images/surface.png)]() | [![output](images/output.gif)]()| [![contours](images/contours.png)]()|
 |:---:|:---:|:---:|